nacorga/datataki/README.md

   - Includes UTM parameters if present
   - Includes referrer information
   - Includes device type
-- `SESSION_END`: When session ends due to inactivity/page close
+- `SESSION_END`: When session ends due to inactivity or page close

+After the configured `sessionTimeout` elapses, a `SESSION_END` event is fired.
+The next interaction starts a new session with a new session ID, while the user ID stored in `localStorage` remains to link sessions from the same visitor.

 ### Page Events
 - `PAGE_VIEW`: On initial load and navigation changes